 Safety & Compliance for Agricultural and Livestock Haulers

 This limited ELD extension allows “FMCSA time to evaluate the HOS exemption applicable to the transport of agricultural commodities and review the concerns unique to the agricultural industry identified by NPPC and others.”
 However, with safety as the main concern, this limited ELD waiver “does not alter any of the HOS regulations other than the method of recording HOS,” and “FMCSA expects that any drivers and their employing motor carrier operating under the terms and conditions of the exemption will maintain their safety record.”
 FMCSA will take all necessary steps to protect public interest, including the immediate revoking of said waiver for any driver or motor carrier that fails to comply with the terms and conditions.

 Temporary ELD Waiver Compliance Requirements for Ag/Livestock Haulers

 Included in the aforementioned terms and conditions, drivers and motor carriers operating under the livestock and agricultural commodity ELD extension must meet the following requirements (effective immediately and until a commercial driver meets ELD compliance):

-- Carry a copy of the 90-day ELD waiver (this Federal Register notice), and present it to motor carrier safety enforcement officials upon request.
+- Carry a copy of the 90-day ELD waiver, and present it to motor carrier safety enforcement officials upon request.

 - In the event of a crash, drivers must notify the FMCSA within five business days.
 Crash details, including the waiver (“AG”), date, crash location, and other crash notification details must be relayed.